-As a Healthy People 2030 Champion, Quality Insights is committed to working toward achieving Healthy People 2030's vision, a society where all people can achieve their full potential for health and well-being across the lifespan.
-Healthy People 2030 has three objectives relevant to this module, one that speaks to undiagnosed diabetes, another that addresses a new diagnosis of diabetes, and a third that encourages completion of type 2 diabetes prevention programs.
+As a Healthy People 2030 Champion, Quality Insights is committed to achieving Healthy People 2030's vision, a society where all people can achieve their full potential for health and well-being across the lifespan.
+Healthy People 2030 has three objectives relevant to this module: one that speaks to undiagnosed diabetes, another that addresses a new diagnosis of diabetes, and a third that encourages completion of type 2 diabetes prevention programs.

-Objective D-02 targets reducing the proportion of adults who unknowingly have prediabetes to 33.2%, with 2013-2016 data reflecting 38% of adults had undiagnosed prediabetes.
+Objective D-02 targets reducing the proportion of adults who unknowingly have prediabetes to 33.2%, with 2013-2016 data reflecting that 38% of adults had undiagnosed prediabetes.
 Reducing the number of diabetes cases diagnosed yearly is the goal of objective D-01.
-This particular objective is also one of 23 Leading Health Indicators (LHIs), a subset of high-priority objectives that impact major causes of death and disease in the United States.
-Data from 2019-2021 reflects 5.5 new cases of diabetes per 1,000 adults, and the target is 4.8 per 1,000.
+This particular objective is also one of 23 Leading Health Indicators (LHIs), a subset of high-priority objectives that impact significant causes of death and disease in the U.S. Data from 2019-2021 reflects 5.5 new cases of diabetes per 1,000 adults, and the target is 4.8 per 1,000.

-Also directly relevant to prediabetes is a third objective, D-D01, that is currently in developmental status.
-There are evidence-based interventions to address the objective, to increase the proportion of eligible people completing CDC-recognized type 2 diabetes prevention programs; however, baseline data is not yet available.
-Other related objectives include: reduce the proportion of adults with high blood pressure, reduce coronary heart disease deaths, improve cardiovascular health in adults, reduce stroke deaths, and reduce consumption of added sugars by people aged 2 years and over, also a LHI.
+Also directly relevant to prediabetes is a third objective, D-D01, which is currently in developmental status.
+There are evidence-based interventions to address the objective of increasing the proportion of eligible people completing CDC-recognized type 2 diabetes prevention programs; however, baseline data is not yet available.
+Other related objectives include reducing the proportion of adults with high blood pressure, reducing coronary heart disease deaths, improving cardiovascular health in adults, reducing stroke deaths, and reducing consumption of added sugars by people aged two years and over, also a LHI.

-The U.S. Preventive Services Task Force, in August 2021, recommended screening for prediabetes and type 2 diabetes in adults aged 35 to 70 years who have overweight or obesity.
-More recently, the American Diabetes Association outlined the following criteria for testing for prediabetes and/or type 2 diabetes in asymptomatic adults in the "Standards of Care in Diabetes - 2023" (p.
+In August 2021, the U.S. Preventive Services Task Force recommended screening for prediabetes and type 2 diabetes in adults aged 35 to 70 years who are overweight or obese.
+More recently, the ADA outlined the following criteria for testing for prediabetes and/or type 2 diabetes in asymptomatic adults in the "Standards of Care in Diabetes - 2023" (p.
 S24):